todiadiyatmo/wp-ffpc/readme.txt

 = 1.1 =
 *under development*

-* added validate caching "noob" method: HTML comment option for cache engine & generation before closing "body" tag
+* HTML comment option for displaying cache info before closing "body" tag ( a.k.a make sure it works "noob" method )
-* pre-cache possibility
+* precache engine
 * bugfix for status check ( there were situations where the status was not updated correctly )

 = 1.0 =